Ed Gonzalez, Executive Director – 206-352-2050 ext 101; firstname.lastname@example.org

 Outside of work Ken enjoys a variety of activities with friends and family, including fishing, camping, hiking, backpacking, cooking and motorcycle riding.
 He builds computers as a hobby and currently has 50+ systems in the homes of friends, relatives and neighbors.

-Brittney brings a background in conservation biology with several years of outreach and environmental compliance experience.
-Prior to PPRC, she worked for an environmental consulting firm in the Bay Area, where she trained crews working in sensitive habitats and monitored public utilities projects for compliance with air, waste and stormwater regulations.
-She has conducted several seasons of wildlife surveys (the majority focused on birds), managed a nesting bird database and broke a 25 year record for the most raptors banded and released in a day at Golden Gate Raptor Observatory.
+Prior to PPRC, Brittney worked for an environmental consulting firm, training crews and monitoring public utilities projects for compliance with air, waste and stormwater regulations.
+She also conducted several seasons of bird surveys.
 She holds a B.S. in Conservation and Resource Studies from U.C.
 Berkeley.